 In this article, I explain how to use the media to promote your business successfully.

-In this article, I go into more detail about how to use newsjacking to generate media publicity.
+In article no.6 (mentioned above), I introduced the concept of ‘newsjacking’.
+Now, in this one, I go into more detail about how to use newsjacking to generate media publicity.

 In this article, I suggest that securing media coverage is simple.
 It’s just a case of following a six-step formula, which I break down in detail within this article.